oktadev/okta-blog/_source/_posts/2021-10-22-angular-graphql.md

 {% img blog/angular-graphql/angular-graphql-auth.png alt:"Running the complete application with authentication" width:"800" %}{: .center-image }

-## Learn More About Angular, GraphQL, and Single-Page Applications
+## Learn more about Angular, GraphQL, and single-page applications

 In this tutorial, I have shown you how to create a single-page application that consumes a GraphQL API using Angular.
 You've seen how to create a GraphQL schema that describes the queries and the results that the server supplies.